 Most businesses understand the necessity of careful storage of products and merchandise, but we’ve all seen when they don’t.
 Big box store employees often stack products in such unsafe or careless ways that merchandise topples and, in some cases, injures customers or other employees.
 If you’ve sustained an injury from falling merchandise, you might have a premises liability case.
-Talk to the personal injury attorneys at HawkLaw in Charleston, SC about your situation.
+Talk to the personal injury attorneys at HawkLaw in South Carolina about your situation.

-If you suffer an injury after merchandise falls on you in a story, your first step is to take pictures of the incident – if you are able.
+If you suffer an injury after merchandise falls on you in a stor, your first step is to take pictures of the incident – if you are able.
 If possible, snap photos of where the merchandise fell from and where you were in relation.
 Next, talk to the store manager.
 Explain to him or her the circumstances of the incident and that the area might be unsafe for others.
 Finally, consider contacting a premises liability attorney in South Carolina about your case.

 You need to meet various requirements if you intend to win a personal injury lawsuit.
 Simply suffering an injury inside a store or on their property is not enough to win compensation.
 You need to be able to prove that the store was being negligent and that you suffered an injury because of that negligence.
 Once you’ve warned someone of the hazard, make arrangements to see your doctor.
 You may not feel the immediate injuries that resulted from the merchandise fall, but that doesn’t mean you didn’t suffer an injury.
 You can prove how significant your injury was by providing medical records.